& TRIMESTER DATES

 - You can audition as an instrumentalist (includes vocalists) or as a singer/instrumentalist songwriter

 - You will be required to perform two contrasting works of your choice.
-If you are applying for the songwriter stream, you must audition with at least one original piece
+If you are applying for the songwriter stream, you must audition with two original pieces

 - You can perform with or without accompaniment or a backing track